Colorado Solar For All

 Funding to expand solar energy and save Coloradans money.

-The United States Environmental Protection Agency (EPA) awarded Colorado $156 million through its “Solar for All” competition, which was established by the federal Inflation Reduction Act of 2022.
-The Colorado Solar for All (COS4A) program will help accelerate widespread adoption of rooftop and community solar in Colorado, moving Colorado closer to the goal of 100% clean energy by 2040 while improving air quality, lowering energy bills, and increasing energy independence.
+The Colorado Energy Office won an award of $156 million from the United States Environmental Protection Agency (EPA) through its “Solar for All” competition, which was established by the federal Inflation Reduction Act of 2022.
+The program will work with competitively selected, industry-leading partners to deliver, install, operate, and manage solar assets.
+The program will help expand widespread adoption of rooftop solar in Colorado, moving the state closer to the goal of 100% clean energy by 2040 while improving air quality, lowering energy bills, and increasing energy independence.

 Contact Information